barbagroup/snake-repro/lessons.md

 In practice, such careful documentation is feasible only with a fully automated workflow: launching simulations via running scripts, storing command-line arguments for every run, capturing complete environment settings.
 Post-processing and visualization ideally should also be scripted, avoiding software GUIs for manipulation of images.
-New tools have emerged to help reproducible workflows, for example, Docker containers to capture the full state of the operating system, application software, and dependencies.
+New tools have emerged to help reproducible workflows; for example, Docker containers to capture the full state of the operating system, application software, and dependencies.

 We learned that highly unsteady fluid dynamics is a particularly tough application for reproducibility.
 The Navier-Stokes equations are nonlinear and can exhibit chaotic behavior under certain conditions (e.g., geometry, Reynolds number, external forcing).